LIV Army Corps: February – April

-April 1944

 After the German victory at the west sack, the Soviet defenders in the east sack was attacked on 6 April.
 This time, Carius and the 502nd led the German attack.
 The Soviets were slow to respond to the heavy tank attacks with artillery countermeasures, and the Germans scored considerable successes against the units of the Soviet 109th Rifle Corps.

 The Germans subsequently attempted to press the advantage and close the Soviet bridgehead permanently.
 On 19 April, the combined force of Strachwitz's forces, the 502nd, as well as units from the 61st, 122nd, 170th and Feldherrnhalle divisions were bulked up.
 In the chaos that ensued, the sides encircled one another several times and inflicted considerable casualties.
 The Soviets stood their ground, and the Germans called off the attack on 24 April.
 It was the end of winter fighting in the area, as the spring thaw set in.

-July 1944
+May – July

 On 10 July 1944, the Soviet 2nd Baltic Front attacked the left wing of the 16th Army in a thrust towards Rēzekne in Latvia.
 The following day, on 11 July, the 3rd Baltic Front, opened an offensive against the right wing of the 18th Army on the German northern flank.
 The operational objective of the 3rd Baltic Front was to achieve a breakthrough between Pskov and Ostrov and to cut off Army Detachment Narva, which was at the same time frontally attacked by the Leningrad Front.

 Frießner, promoted to commander of Army Group North on 4 July, made open criticisms of Hitler's conduct of operations in a letter to the Führer on 12 July.
 Frießner attempted to convince Hitler to evacuate the northern Baltic, where he saw the German position as untenable.
 Frießner argued that the two tasks of Army Group North, to hold the existing front and at the same time make attacks to restore contact to Army Group Centre after the Soviet breakthrough as part of Operation Bagration that had started in June, were mutually exclusive.
 In Frießner's view, the army group would be unable to free enough forces to attack towards Army Group Centre without at the same time compromising its defensive task.
 Frießner suggested to withdraw the 16th and 18th Armies behind a line from Riga to Kaunas and to evacuate Army Detachment Narva, which would not be able to withdraw safely along the other northern forces, by sea from Tallinn.
 Frießner stressed that this operational plan was the only remaining way to save the army group from destruction.